collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

 console.log(globals.getValues());
 ```

-Open the URL [http://127.0.0.0:8000](http://127.0.0.0:8000) in your browser of choice and open JavaScript console.
+Open the URL [http://127.0.0.0:8000](http://127.0.0.0:8000) in your browser of choice and open the JavaScript console.
 As for the server, you should see the current values of the state displayed in the console:

 ![globals-client-log](../assets/tutorials/state-manager/globals-client-log.png)